vaadin/web-components/packages/vaadin-grid/docs/row-details.md

 # Row Details

 In order to use row details, a template must be defined.
 The row details template has to be set as a direct child of `<vaadin-grid>` and it must have `is="row-detail"` attribute.
-The same variables can be used inside the template as in cell templates, namely `index`, `item` and `selected`.
-There is also a variable `expanded` available, which we will look into later.
+The same variables can be used inside the template as in cell templates, namely `index`, `item`, `selected` and `expanded`.
 Variable `column` is excluded here.

 ```html
 <vaadin-grid>